-NRIC maintains its records and prepares financial statements in Japanese yen and in accordance with the provisions set forth in the Investment Trust Law of Japan and the Securities and Exchange Law of Japan, and accounting principles generally accepted in Japan (hereinafter "Japanese GAAP") which are different from International Financial Reporting Standards or standards in other countries in certain respects as to application and disclosure requirements.
-Accordingly, the accompanying financial statements are intended for use by those who are informed of Japanese accounting principles and practices.
+The accompanying financial statements have been prepared in accordance with the provisions set forth in the Japanese Investment Trust Law and the Japanese Securities and Exchange Law, and in conformity with accounting principles generally accepted in Japan (hereinafter "Japanese GAAP"), which are different in certain respects as to application and disclosure requirements of International Financial Reporting Standards.

 The accompanying financial statements have been restructured and translated into English (with some expanded descriptions and the inclusions) from the audited financial statements of NRIC prepared in accordance with Japanese GAAP and filed with the appropriate Local Finance Bureau of the Ministry of Finance as required by the Securities and Exchange Law.
-Some supplementary information included in the statutory Japanese language financial statements, but not required for fair presentation, is not in the accompanying financial statements.
+Some supplementary information included in the statutory Japanese language financial statements, but not required for fair presentation, is not presented in the accompanying financial statements.
 NRIC has not prepared consolidated financial statements, as it has no subsidiaries.

 In preparing the accompanying financial statements, certain reclassifications and modifications have been made in the financial statements issued domestically in order to present them in a form that is more familiar to readers outside Japan.
-The statements of changes in unitholders' equity and cash flows have been prepared for the purpose of inclusion in the accompanying financial statements, although such statements were not required for domestic purposes and were not filed with regulatory authorities.

-Note 2 - Summary of significant accounting policies
+Note-2 Summary of significant accounting policies